tewobstya8/tewobstya8/README.md

 Welcome to my GitHub space!
 I'm a curious and committed **Computer Science student** with a growing passion for **Software Development**, **Infrastructure**, and **Documentation**.

-I'm currently doing an internship where I'm learning real-world skills like deployment, networking, and writing beginner-friendly technical guides.
-My journey may have just started — but I'm giving it my all every day .

 ## My Skills

 ###  Programming Languages